-Hai Van Pass is quiet and relaxing, so embrace it at your own pace – enjoy the postcard vistas and breathe the crisp ocean air for 21 kilometres of some of the best time you’ll ever spend on a vehicle.
+Hai Van Pass is quiet and relaxing, so embrace it at your own pace.
+Enjoy the postcard vistas and breathe the crisp ocean air for 21 kilometres of some of the best time you’ll ever spend on a vehicle.
 Try your best to avoid the herds of goats being transited by farmers on foot.

 Descending the other side will lead into the modern city of Da Nang:

 Da Nang is different.
 I love it.
-It’s the largest city in central Vietnam, a breath of fresh air to the region providing a modern, commercial hub to the area.
+It’s the largest city in central Vietnam and provides a modern, commercial hub otherwise lacking to the region.

 The final stretch passing beach front resorts into Hoi-An!

 Hoi-An.
 The Vietnam tourist favourite that needs no introduction, but I’ll give you one anyway.
 It’s a mecca really, for good reason, I haven’t yet met anybody that disliked Hoi An.
 The ancient town and the focus of the tourist masses is a world heritage UNESCO site and seen as one of the best examples of 15-19th century Chinese and Japanese trading influences in Vietnam.
-If this means nothing to you, don’t fret; the old buildings that are set amidst lively, colourful, and mazey walking streets of food, shopping and culture give Hoi-An a unique feel I haven’t otherwise experienced in South-East Asia.
+If this means nothing to you, don’t fret, it just means there are old buildings set amidst lively, colourful, and mazey walking streets of food, shopping and culture that give Hoi-An a unique feel I haven’t otherwise experienced in South-East Asia.
 You’ll take a lot of photos here.
-You’ll also eat a lot of that food.
+You’ll also eat a lot of food.

-The riverfront is lined with a myriad of culinary options, your daily struggle here will be making a decision.
+The riverfront is lined with a myriad of culinary options, so your daily struggle in Hoi-An will be making a decision.
 It’s tough.
 If you like fresh beer, it’s 3000 VND a glass ($0.14 USD), which is the cheapest I’ve seen in the country.
 One of the best parts about Hoi-An is that transportation is primarily push bike, a relaxing back pedal (pun absolutely intended) from the noise pollution you’ll be exposed to elsewhere.
 It’ll allow a peaceful discovery of the markets, locally made handicrafts and tailor-made silk clothing Hoi-An is so well known for.
-If you’ve been hustled for ‘tailored’ suits in Thailand, don’t let that shy you from getting one done in Hoi An, most of them are quality, it’s an institution here.
+If you’ve been hustled for ‘tailored’ suits in Thailand, don’t let that shy you away from getting one done in Hoi An, most of them are quality, it’s an institution here.
 I still wear the leather shoes I had custom-made overnight here 4 years on.
-If the owners of these stores don’t find you first (they will) then just ask around.
+If the owners of these stores don’t find you first (they will), then just ask around.

 Accommodation options in Hoi-An are generally cheap and comfortable ‘home stay’ accommodations.
 While you’re here, don’t forget the opportunity to take cooking and handicraft lessons with the locals.
-Although touristy, these lessons are incredibly popular and for once, it’s because the Vietnamese here do an excellent job.
+Although touristy, these lessons are incredibly popular and it’s for no other reason than they do an excellent job.